-For TEA Use Only ents and/or annotations made e have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 031-901 County-District No. ne/e-mail/FAX on of TEA.
-School Years 2010-2013 Amendment No. by OI ILA.
-Texas Title I Priority Schools Grant Schedule #1-General Information Part 2: List of Required Fiscal -Related Attachments and Assurances For compa accompa any revis petitive applications, the application when it is plication will not be reviewed and scored if any or a submitted.
-Applicants will not be permitted to Ehments, after the closing date of the grant.
-Atta submit required attachments, or Proof of Nonprofit Status 1 🗍 Required for all open-enrollment charter schools sponsored by a nonprofit organization: - - Check box to indicate that proof of nonprofit status is attached.
+For TEA Use Only Adjusti on this pa ments and/or annotations made ge have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 031-901 County-District No. by telepho one/e-mail/FAX on School Years 2010-2013 - Uy of TEA.
+Taxas With was to be Amendment No. Texas Title I Priority Schools Grant Part 2 List of Paguirod Figgs Schedule #1-General Information For com - clist of Required Fiscal -Related Attachments and Assurances any revi any the application when it is olication will not be reviewed and scored if any or s submitted.
+Applicants will not be permitted to chments, after the closing date of the grant.
+Atta dix. cubmit vaccined attacked attacked Proof of Nonprofit Status 1 Required for all open-enrollment charter schools sponsored by a nonprofit organization: Check box to indicate that proof of nonprofit status is attached.
 (See Part 1: General and Fiscal Guidelines and Part 3: Schedule Instructions for acceptable proof.)
 Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: 2  Check box to indicate assurance that audit requirements have been met.
 All public school districts, open- enrollment charter schools, and education service centers must be in compliance with submitting the required annual audit for the immediate prior fiscal year to TEA in the time and manner requested by TEA, and the audit must be determined by the TEA Division of Financial Audits to be in compliance with the applicable audit standards.
 TEA reserves the right to ensure that all applicants are deemed by TEA to be financially stable at the initial time of preliminary selection for funding to receive a grant award.
-The TEA Division of Financial Audits will determine financial stability based on the required annual audit for the immediate prior fiscal year. ssurance of Submittal of Reviewer Informa tion Form Required for all applicants: 3 □ urance that reviewer information form will be submitted. у Ш All applicants are required t 2010 .
-(See Part 2: Program the form.) o complete the Reviewer Information Form and to so Guidelines, "Reviewer Information Form," for instr submit it online by Thursday, May 6, ructions on how to access and submit
+The TEA Division of Financial Audits will determine financial stability based on the required annual audit for the immediate prior fiscal year.
+A: ssurance of Submittal of Reviewer Informat ion Form Required for all applicants 3  Check box to indicate assu rance that reviewer information form will be : submitted.
+All applicants are required to complete the Reviewer Information Form and to submit it online by Thursday, May 6, 2010 .
+(See Part 2: Program Guidelines, "Reviewer Information Form," for instructions on how to access and submit the form.)